Choose your Top Things to do and see in Kibale Forest Park

 Commonly called the Witch’s Tree it is on top of a hill with great views, it is used by Ugandans who come and appeal to the spirits in the case of illness, infertility, diseases, relationships.

-A tour guide will give you insight into the site, the current cultural practices and the oral history of this ancient tree.
+A tour guide will give you insight into the site, the current cultural practices and the oral history of this ancient tree and the reason it became a cultural site many years ago.

-Break your drive-time from or to Kampala with a visit to the Nakayima Cultural site.
+Break your drive-time from or to Kampala or Entebbe with a visit to the Nakayima Cultural site.

 Choices of lodging from budget to Luxury that you while visiting Kibale Forest and partake in the many activities described here.